CELTIC RITE OLD CATHOLIC CHURCH

 1) The Order of Celtic Carmelites are a community of men and women who are in agreement with the Westminster Confession and the five "Solas" - Scripture alone; Faith alone by Grace alone in Christ alone to the Glory of God alone.

 2) With the Blessed Mother Mary as our model, we live our lives in quiet simplicity, pondering the Life of Christ continually in our hearts.
 We are kind to others and gentle on ourselves.
 We embrace our loving Lord Jesus, have every confidence God the Father will provide for us, and look forward to the Holy Spirit so filling our lives that we may reflect the glory of the Trinity through our consideration of others.

-3) Contemplative prayer, meditation on Holy Scripture, and periods of solitary devotion to the Lord Jesus Christ is integrated into our daily lives.
+3) Contemplative prayer, the meditation on Holy Scripture, and periods of solitary devotion to the Lord Jesus Christ integrated into our daily lives.

 4) The fruits of the Spirit – love, joy, peace longsuffering, gentleness, goodness, faith, meekness, and temperance, (Gal.
 5:22) we gently interweave into our personalities.